MarkBorecky/european-population/backend/README.md

 # Population backend

-A small Node.JS backend server running in a [Docker](https://www.docker.com/) container.
-The implementation is not very clean or elegant on purpose.
+A small Node.JS backend server.
+The implementation is purposely not very elegant.

 The backend serves a JSON REST API with the following endpoints: